natalijabujevic0708/WorldOfGames/README.md

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to see the higescore table.
+        1. As a Frequent User, I want to see the hige score tables.

 ### Design
 #### Colour Scheme